My Favorite Chocolate Chip Cookies

 I am calling these my favorite chocolate chip cookie with a bit of hesitation.
 Not that they aren’t wonderful, because they truly are.
 But, I realize that not everyone will consider these the best chocolate chip cookie they’ve ever made.
 And, of course, there are many recipes out there still untried in my kitchen that I could potentially prefer to these.
 But, these have stood the test of time (well, at least for several years) and I still love them and get requests for them.

 I adapted this recipe from one I found in a Southern Living cookbook several years ago.
-It made about twice as much cookie dough and nearly killed my stand mixer.
 Their cookies were to be made into giant cookies, much like those from the famous Levain Bakery.
 I opt for less dough and smaller cookies.

 So, what makes these so good?
 I’m not sure I can pinpoint any one thing.
 It’s just the whole package.
 I love that the oats are ground before mixing them in.
 They add a nice chewiness while not drawing too much attention to themselves.
 The two kinds of chocolate are just brilliant, and you know I’m going to tell you to use the very best you can find.
 And, of course, my beloved pecan just makes them even better.